tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 When Web Apps is deployed, you can see the following window.

-For new IDE, please open a dialog by "Deploy" -> "New deployment".
+New IDE for Google Apps Script has finally been released at December 7, 2020.
+[Ref](https://developers.google.com/apps-script/releases/#december_7_2020) For new IDE, please open a dialog by "Deploy" -> "New deployment".
 And, please select "Web app" at "Select type.
 By this, you can see the following dialog.

 ![](images/newide1.png)